Exactly factorized molecular Kohn-Sham density functional theory: Brief review of the exact factorization and molecular KS-DFT

-\right], \ee thus reducing to first order only the geometrical derivatives present in the Hamiltonian (matrix).
-Interestingly, the non-Hermitian structure of the latter matrix echoes that of $\hat{U}^{\rm coup[2]}_{\rm ne}$ in the electronic Hilbert space or, more precisely, of its first-order geometrical derivative contribution (second term on the right-hand side of Eq.~(\ref{eq:full_ne_coupling_pot_op})).
-This feature, which has already been discussed in the literature~\cite{Li18_Density,li2025bornoppenheimertimedependentdensityfunctional}, becomes even more apparent when Eq.~(\ref{eq:cond_elec_eq_two_component_form}) is rewritten equivalently as follows, \be \ee
+\right], \ee thus leading to the equivalent matrix form of Eq.~(\ref{eq:XF_conditional_eq_compact}), \be \ee where \be \hat{H}^{(0)}(R)=\hat{H}^{\rm BO}(R)+U^{\rm coup(0)}_{\rm ne}(R). \ee Interestingly, the non-Hermitian structure of the latter matrix echoes that of $\hat{U}^{\rm coup}_{\rm ne}$ [see Eq.~(\ref{eq:full_ne_coupling_pot_op})] in the electronic Hilbert space or, more precisely, of its first-order geometrical derivative contribution (second term on the right-hand side of Eq.~(\ref{eq:full_ne_coupling_pot_op})).
+This feature, which has already been discussed in the literature~\cite{Li18_Density,li2025bornoppenheimertimedependentdensityfunctional}, becomes even more apparent when Eq.~(\ref{eq:cond_elec_eq_two_component_form}) is rewritten equivalently as follows, \be \ee While being completely equivalent to the original conditional Eq.~(\ref{eq:XF_conditional_eq_compact}), Eqs.~(\ref{eq:cond_elec_eq_two_component_form}) or (\ref{eq:cond_elec_eq_two_component_form_equivalent_form}) immediately suggest that the full treatment of nonadiabatic effects from some (approximate) reference ground-state-like conditional wavefunction will involve couplings (that manifest themselves as off-diagonal elements in the conditional Hamiltonian matrix of Eq.~(\ref{eq:cond_elec_eq_two_component_form}), for example) with the complementary space of conditional excited states.
+This qualitative picture will be turned into practical computational schemes in Sec.~\ref{sec:CI_type_approach}, once the formalism has been merged (in the next section) with molecular KS-DFT and a reference (approximate) conditional wavefunction has been identified (See Sec.~\ref{sec:approx_1stdev}).